SunAutoTire/Usps/README.md

 services.AddScoped<Addresses>();
 ```

-> Currently, only the `Addresses` class is implemented which returns the best standardized address for a given address.
+> Currently, only the standardized address and city & state by zip code is implemented which returns the best standardized address for a given address.

 ## Contributing